noripyt/django-cachalot/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :Default: ``True``
+:Description:
-:Description: If set to ``False``, disables automatic invalidation on raw
+  If set to ``False``, disables automatic invalidation on raw
-              SQL queries – read :ref:`raw queries limits <Raw SQL queries>` for more info
+  SQL queries – read :ref:`raw queries limits <Raw SQL queries>` for more info.

 ``CACHALOT_ONLY_CACHABLE_TABLES``